29Rohit/Advanced-Physical-Design-using-OpenLANE-Sky130-Overview/README.md

 ![1](https://user-images.githubusercontent.com/20563301/124389694-e155be80-dd05-11eb-8217-f945eeeb549b.PNG)

--	There are rules which should be follow for proper LEF
+-	There are some rules which should be follow for proper LEF

 a.
 The Input and Output ports must lie on intersection of vertical and horizontal track.

 b.
 Width of standard cell should be in odd multiple of X track pitch and height should be in odd multiple of Y track pitch.